 Deborah Smith joined the board on Jan.
-3, 2016, and she is now serving her second, three-year term.
-She served as Director last year and was elected by her peers on Jan.
-4, 2021 to lead the board as Commissioner Deputy Director for a new year.
+3, 2016, and she is now serving her third, three-year term.
+She served as Director through the pandemic in 2020 and was elected by her peers on Jan.
+4, 2021, to lead the board as Commissioner Deputy Director for that year.

 Previously, Commissioner Smith served on the Denville Council for 20 years, with two years as Council President and two years as the Council’s Planning Board Member.
 She also served on the Denville Zoning Board prior to her Council tenure.

 Commissioner Smith has long served her community, volunteering for many community activities.
 She was the Township Council’s liaison to the Denville Public Library, senior citizens’ organizations, the local historical society, fire department and many other groups.

 While serving on the Denville Council she cast the key vote that prevented potential development and led to eventual acquisition and preservation of 420 pristine acres of former Jersey City watershed land, a site now named Jonathan Woods.

 A graduate of Long Island University in Brooklyn, N.Y. with a BS in Mathematics and a Masters in Counseling, she received a Certified Financial Planning degree from Adelphi University, completed a Certificate in Municipal Government from Rutgers, and participated in the CTW Excellence in Public Service Series.